 Meanwhile, here are people like us- bloggers, journalists, creative writers- who work tirelessly to add something meaningful to the internet in the hope that people read and benefit from it.
 But everyone is so obsessed with Facebook, blissfully unaware of the personality profiling and information warfare happening underneath.

-But Facebook itself might be a victim here, so its not fair to blame only facebook, there are many others doing the exact same thing.
+But Facebook itself might be a victim here, so it’s not fair to blame only Facebook, there are many others doing the exact same thing.
 Anyone can make mistakes and if you think only Facebook collects and manages data then it can’t be further from the truth.
-Every little thing is connected to the internet today, and each of these things generate data.
+Every little thing is connected to the internet today, and each of these things generates data.
 Many apps and websites are harvesting this data daily.
 How this data is stored and shared is not in our control yet.

 There are many people today who are against the Facebook brand now.
-But they have been using Facebook for their business and personal benefits for many year.
+But they have been using Facebook for their business and personal benefits for many years.
 People change after getting benefits.
-And if you think about it, Facebook is on the radar right now so it’s possible that other social networks are making these anti Facebook campaigns viral for their personal and business benefits.
+And if you think about it, Facebook is on the radar right now so it’s possible that other social networks are making these anti-Facebook campaigns viral for their personal and business benefits.

 Here are some best ways and very helpful for students: